GokalpGokdogan/CS411Project1/README.md

 3- To run the flask app, run the command below in terminal or just click to the RUN button in PyCharm:\
     python app.py

+4- The application runs on http://localhost:5000/

+5- The valid username: user, password: user123